 Some recipes for wassail feature baked apples floating around the punch bowl.
 Most wassail recipes include brandy, stout, or some kind of alcohol, although you could certainly make it without.

-Here is a recipe that takes a little bit of time and fussing, but the results will be fun to share with your fellow revelers.
+Here is a recipe for a wassail bowl that takes a little bit of time and fussing, but the results will be fun to share with your fellow revelers.

 1 cinnamon stick